-In California, genius KTVU news anchor Tori Campbell recently revealed details of Asiana flight 214 which tragically crashed in San Francisco last week, killing two Chinese students (a third death was reported this morning of another Chinese girl).
-Ms Campbell, expertly reading the autocue and apparently paying no attention at all to what she was actually saying, announced the names of the Asiana pilots and crew on board.
+In 2013, genius Californian KTVU news anchor Tori Campbell revealed details of Asiana flight 214 which tragically crashed in San Francisco, killing three Chinese students.
+Ms Campbell, expertly reading the autocue while paying no attention at all to what she was actually saying, announced the names of the Asiana pilots and crew on board.

-Without skipping a beat (and lacking any semblance of critical thought), Ms Campbell went on to announce that these names had been confirmed by the National Transportation Safety Board (NTSB).
+Without skipping a beat (and without any apparent semblance of critical thought), Ms Campbell went on to announce that these names had been confirmed by the National Transportation Safety Board (NTSB).

 Campbell was not the only one asleep at the switch however.
-That this ridiculous and very obvious prank was not picked up by anyone at KTVU is mildly surprising, considering that station proudly issued a press release a few days ago, stating the infallible accuracy of their coverage.
+That this ridiculous and very obvious prank was not picked up by anyone at KTVU is mildly surprising, considering that station proudly issued a press release just days earlier, stating the infallible accuracy of their coverage.

 “Being first on air and on every platform in all aspects of our coverage was a great accomplishment, but being 100% accurate, effectively using our great sources and social media without putting a single piece of erroneous information on our air, is what we are most proud of as a newsroom,” said Lee Rosenthal, KTVU News Director.